 Having a cash drawer at your place of business can make you an easy target for third-party thieves and employees.
 It makes you a target for counterfeit bills, cash skimming, and fraudulent returns.
 Eliminate this type of retail loss by reducing cash payments and encouraging shoppers to use credit cards, digital wallets, and other more secure forms of currency.

 9. Require Receipts for Returned Items

 Refund scams can be another substantial cause of retail loss.
 While some people steal items and then return them for a refund, others buy merchandise, use it, and return it for a full refund.
 Retail losses may also be due to fraudsters who counterfeit receipts and return items for cash.

-Consider taking these steps to prevent returns-related retail loss:
+Consider taking these steps to prevent return-related retail loss: